Variables, Parameters, Initial Values and Constants

 Fd = f * v;

-A 20-sim equation model starts with the declaration of parameters and variables.
-In the Equation section, the equations are entered.
-An equation is simply a variable on the left part of the equal sign and variables or functions at the right side.
-During a simulation, the equations are calculated over and over again, many time steps, while the resulting variable values are be shown in plots.
+A 20-sim equation model begins with the declaration of parameters and variables.
+The equations are entered in the editor at the right.
+An equation is simply a variable to the left part of the equal sign and variables or functions to the right side.
+During a simulation, the equations are calculated over and over again, many time steps, while the resulting variable values are be displayed in plots.

-You can inspect equations by opening an example model, select one of the blocks with you mouse pointer and select "Go Down "from the right mouse menu.
+You can inspect equations by opening an example model, selecting one of the blocks with the mouse pointer and selecting "Go Down "from the right mouse menu.
 If you repeat this you will always see an equation model at the lowest level.

 Variables

-Variables can change value during a simulation.
-You can inspect the current value of a variables in the Variable Chooser.
+Variables can change their value during a simulation.
+You can check the current value of a variables in the Variable Chooser.

 Parameters

-Parameters have a fixed value that you can change before a simulation in the Parameters/Initial Values Editor.
+Parameters have a fixed value which you can change before a simulation in the Parameters/Initial Values Editor.

 Constants

-Constants are symbolic representations of numerical quantities that do not change during or in between simulation runs.
+Constants have a fixed value that does not change during or in between simulation runs.

 Initial Values

-Some functions like an integral or a hold have an initial value.
+Some functions, such as an integral or a hold have an initial value.
 These initial values can be entered in the equation model (see int-function with a zero initial value in the example above: v = (1/m)*int(Fm, 0)) or be changed before a simulation in the the Parameters/Initial Values Editor.